inaseem/blog/src/pages/first-blog/index.md

 ![Applaud](applaud.gif)

-*continued... :arrow_down:*
+*continued...*

 an undergrad at DIT University pursuing my bachelors in Computer Science and Engineering.
 I love sketching and basketball.
 I also have an interest in experimenting with technology.
 Sometimes I code, just to get the feeling that I am a Computer Science student.
 I live in Roorkee, Uttarakhand, India.

-*Hope that's enough, anyway you are not going to post a letter on my address* :laughing:
+*Hope that's enough, anyway you are not going to post a letter on my address*

 I was introduced to this world of code in year 2013 with the first language as Java.
 Earlier than that I only used to be a script kiddie.
 I felt so happy in copying and pasting those BAT files on the School PC.
 Showed them to my friends and thought **WOW** this is easy.